 What's the Best Value?

 Fortunately, the top products come in various price points that suit different household needs, depending on your willingness to prioritize or compromise.
-This section highlights each of those options that offer great value, ensuring you get the most for your money.
-The Shark Navigator series has been in production for more than a decade, helping it fade its flashy sales price over the years.
+The Shark Navigator series has been in production for more than a decade, helping it fade its sales price over the years.
 Vacuums in this series continually sell for under $200 but make only minor concessions.
-We like the Navigator Lift Away Delux for its great carpet cleaning abilities, struggling slightly at cleaning pet hair compared to the top models but scoring very well in hardwood cleaning.
-The similar Navigator Lift Away looks almost identical and performs almost the same in all tests except for the hardwood cleaning where it could clean as much as the Delux.
+Both the Navigator Lift Away and Navigator Lift Away Deluxe look very similar and performed that way as well, with the only notable difference being that the Deluxe did slightly better on hard surfaces.

 The Navigator series always performs well above its weight class.